Diversity, equity & inclusion in the workplace | Main Region | UB

-Why equality, diversity & inclusion in the workplace matters – and how to improve yours
+Why diversity, equity & inclusion in the workplace matters – and how to improve yours

 After all, building an equal, diverse and inclusive workplace is no longer a nice-to-have but a core component of any talent acquisition strategy.
 Recognising and harnessing the advantages of diversity in the workplace enables people and organisations to achieve their full potential.